Friday, March 27, 2026

 All Art is Political in the sense that all Art will reflect the politics of the time and culture that created it in some way, especially if it’s actively trying not to.
 What is perceived as Apolitical says a lot about the politics of a given time or culture.

-The conservatives who object to that statement do so because they can only see art as political when it’s loudly taking a side on an actively contentious political issue.
+The conservatives who object to that statement do so because they can only see art as political when it’s loudly taking a side on an actively contentious contemporary political issue.
 Which is what I mean by “Partisan” here, might not be the best word to use but it's what I could think of.
 Because I am willing to count as "Partisan" here stuff that does condemn both sides depending on how it goes about it, or refuses to fully demonize the other.

 However Conservatives are not the only ones getting the true meaning of “All art is political” wrong.
 Because a lot of Breadtubers are often citing the true definition only to then justify their very Partisan political reading of something as objectively undeniably correct.